 How to Enroll

-JCPS offers a wide range of programs for students from 3 years old through grade twelve.
-Early Childhood Programs (available for students ages 3 and 4) prepare children socially, physically, emotionally, and educationally for elementary school.
+JCPS offers a wide range of programs for students from 4 years old through grade twelve.
+Early Childhood Programs (available for students age 4) prepare children socially, physically, emotionally, and educationally for elementary school.
 Full-day, half-day, and home-based programs are available.
 Some programs are free.
 Others are tuition-based.

 Elementary schools, which serve kindergarten through fifth-grade students, are grouped into clusters of five to eight schools.
 Each student’s cluster is determined by his or her home address.
 Elementary students may apply to a magnet school or program.